Frequently Asked Questions

 A few years ago, after many hundreds of hours of research, and multiple trips to Japan to look at houses, I bought my beautiful vacation house — for the grand sum of $31,650.
 I love visiting my house in Japan, and have spent months at a time there, even getting ‘stuck’ there for 6 months during the COVID crisis in 2020 (good thing I was working remotely!).

-My goal with this website and newsletter is to help YOU realize your dream of owning a vacation home in Japan — for cheap!
+My goal with this website and newsletter is to help YOU realize your dream of owning a house in Japan — for cheap!

 Are you a Real Estate company?
 Do you get commissions?

 No. I’m just a guy who’s spent way too many hours researching the housing market in Japan, and I own a vacation home there myself.

 I have a day job, so this site is a passion project for me.
 The $10 per month that I charge for the newsletter helps to support the hundreds of hours I put into this project.
 If you enjoy the instagram, please consider subscribing — it helps me spend more time on this project, and hopefully turn it into a full-time business in the future.